-11. Respondent did not provide anything in writing to Mr. Garza about these additional fees and the services that Respondent would provide in exchange.
+11. Respondent did not provide anything in writing to Mr. Garza about these additional fees and the services that Respondent would provide in exchange.2

-12. On or about November 19, 2014, Respondent sent DHS a letter with a proposed motion and supporting documents seeking its consent to a "joint motion to reopen an in absentia order and administratively close proceedings" based on Mr.
+12. On or about November 19, 2014, Respondent sent DHS a letter with a proposed motion and supporting documents seeking its consent to a "joint motion to reopen an in absentia order and administratively close proceedings" based on Mr. Garza's medical condition.